EU ETS - Aviation

 Which aircraft operators are covered?

-The Environmental Protection Agency (EPA) is responsible for administering the EU ETS for aircraft operators assigned to Ireland.
+The Environmental Protection Agency (EPA) is responsible for administering the EU ETS for aircraft operators assigned to Ireland in accordance with national legislation (SI 471 of 2024) transposing the ETS Directive.

 The EU has published an information note on the legal status of this list of aircraft operators.